Important basic information about powering Pixel LED Strips.

 The data wire needs a resistor of 220 to 560 ohms inserted between the strip and the micro controller.

 A 1000 uf capacitor goes across the + and – connections to the led power leads.
+The capacitor prevents any voltage surges, particularly the one that occurs on startup, from damaging the LED strip.

 This wiring is fine if you are going to use only a few of the Pixels.
 If you use more you should power the strip from an external power supple.